alexisbellido/dockerize-django/README.rst

   $ docker exec -it CONTAINER docker-entrypoint.sh collectstatic
   $ docker exec -it CONTAINER docker-entrypoint.sh shell
   $ docker exec -it CONTAINER docker-entrypoint.sh pip freeze
+  $ docker exec -it CONTAINER docker-entrypoint.sh dev-test

 Note the example passing `pip freeze` as the last parameter uses docker-entrypoint.sh just to activate the Python environment.
 Also, the full path is optional because it should already be in the default $PATH but I'm still including it in some of the examples for clarity.

+The examples with `dev-test` bypasses `pip install` when running the development server.

 Or you can ssh into the container, set the environment from the bash script and then run Django commands from there.